 At the end of this period, there 34.75 RN positions utilized - 9 of which are relief RNs, 1 is a Clinical Resource Nurse and the remaining are at 23 PMHs across the FNW.
-The period distribution across the PCN's are:
+The period distribution across the PCN's are reflected in the pie chart to the right.

-Reporting on the number of days that RNs are out of practice has began and the Period over period distribution for the number of days away are included in the graph below alongside the breakdown of planned coverage:
+Reporting on the number of days that RNs are out of practice has began and the Period over period distribution for the number of days away are included in the graph on the right (Types of Leave) alongside the breakdown of planned coverage in the graph below (Relief Coverage (Planned)).

-Discussions are occurring at the local, regional and provincial level around the process for incorporating practice agreements into this initiative (and similar initiatives in other communities).
+Discussions continue at the local, regional and provincial level around the process for incorporating practice agreements into this initiative (and similar initiatives in other communities).
 Currently, these agreements are not signed at the local level and currently there are implications to signing and not signing that directly impacts patient access to care.
 FHA is not able to place new RNs into clinics without a clinic practice agreement being signed; however, anecdotal feedback from clinics indicates a level of risk to the private business if these agreements are signed.
 Work is underway between partner organizations and funders to develop a provincial agreement to support seamless placement and continued access to primary care resources within the PMH setting.